Above Suspicion (TV series): Series 1 (2009)

 Guest cast in this series include Jason Durr as Alan Daniels; Emma Pollard as Melissa Stephens; and Malcolm Storry as John McDowell.
 The Daily Telegraph described the series as "Lynda La Plante's younger, sassier successor to Prime Suspect."

 Series 2 (2010)

 Guest cast in this series include Ty Glaser as Louise Pennel; Edward MacLiam as Richard Reynolds; Sylvia Syms as Mrs. Hedges; and Simon Williams as Charles Wickenham.
 This series was partly based on a true story, known as the Black Dahlia murder.
 The series was reviewed favourably by The Daily Telegraph, with a request for "more please."

 Series 3 (2011)

-Guest cast in this series include Robbie Gee as Silas Roach and Andrew Woodall as David Rushton.
+Guest cast in this series include Robbie Gee as Silas Roach, Andrew Woodall as David Rushton, and Julian Sands as Damian Nolan.
 The first episode opened with 5.495 million viewers on ITV, a 19.5% share, with another 326,000 on ITV HD.
 It was narrowly beaten by BBC One's new series of Silent Witness which, with 5.877 million viewers, had a 20.9% share of the 9-10pm audience.